THE SPY & THE TRAITOR

 BY BEN MACINTYRE

-If you were captivated and astounded by the unfolding news of the disturbing Skripal murder attempt in Salisbury last year then Ben MacIntyre’s The Spy and the Traitor is a historical and fascinating account about Soviet espionage during the Cold War.
+If you were captivated and astounded by the unfolding news of the disturbing Skripal murder attempt in Salisbury in 2018 then Ben MacIntyre’s The Spy and the Traitor is a historical and fascinating account about Soviet espionage during the Cold War.
 Now available in paperback this spy story details the workings of the KGB, its closed communist mind-set and the dangerous missions undertaken in the ‘analogue’ world, pre-millennium.

 Written by the respected journalist and author, Ben MacIntyre,